HFU-BeatBot/Neural-Network/README.md

 In this code, we are loading an audio file named '50 Cent - In Da Club.wav'.
 The Goal here is to print the genre label from the Song.

-### createSplittedSongs.py
-- Loads audio files from the specified genres folder and creates snippets of 5-second duration.
-- Extracts MFCC features from each snippet and scales the features using a StandardScaler.
-- Makes predictions using the trained model and saves the snippet paths and predicted genres in a CSV file.

-For the FMA data
-- The resulting CSV file is saved as SplittedSong.csv in the "FMA_Splitted_Songs" folder.

-For the GTZAN data
-- The resulting CSV file is saved as SplittedSong.csv in the "GTZAN_Splitted_Songs" folder.

 ### filterFMAData.py
 The goal of this code is to filter the Data from the FMA dataset.